 A medical abortion uses two medicines to end an unwanted pregnancy (commonly known as the Abortion Pill).
 The first tablet weakens the attachment of the pregnancy to the uterus.
-A second medication is then swallowed or put into the vagina 36 to 48 hrs, which makes the uterus cramp and causes bleeding to expel the pregnancy.
+A second medication is then swallowed or put into the vagina 36 to 48 hrs later, which makes the uterus cramp and causes bleeding to expel the pregnancy.

 The most common side effects of medical abortion are caused by the second pill.
 In addition to cramps and bleeding, early side effects may include headache, nausea, vomiting, diarrhoea, fever, chills, or fatigue.
 It causes cramping pain and bleeding, usually within a few hours of using the tablets.
 Pain can range from mild, period-like pain to severe, disabling pain.

-In about 7% of cases the medications do not work and the pregnancy continues to grow.
+In about 5% of cases, the medications do not work and the pregnancy continues to grow.
 In these cases, a suction procedure (surgical abortion) must be done to empty the uterus and complete the abortion.
 Deciding to continue the pregnancy to term is not an option after taking medications because the medications can cause birth defects in the pregnancy.

 Although cramping and bleeding are expected as part of ending a pregnancy, rarely, serious and potentially threatening bleeding, infections or other problems can occur following a medical abortion.
 The use of this treatment is not risk free.